logisticinfotech/react-native-payfort-sdk/README.md

 ## Note

-Before sending the amount value of any transaction, you have to multiply the value with the currency decimal code according to ISO code 3.
+1. Before sending the amount value of any transaction, you have to multiply the value with the currency decimal code according to ISO code 3.
     For example: If the amount value was 500 AED; according to ISO code 3, you should multiply the value with 100 (2 decimal points); so it will be sent in the request as 50000.
     Another example: If the amount value was 100 JOD; according to ISO code 3, you should multiply the value with 1000 (3 decimal points); so it will be sent in the request as 100000.

+2. If you have unique merchent_reference then you can add to parameter, else system will generate unique merchent_reference by its own.

 ## Basic properties